Ishtadevata

-Ishta-deva or ishta devata (Sanskrit: इष्ट देव(ता), iṣṭa-deva(tā), literally "cherished divinity" from iṣṭa, "personal, liked, cherished, preferred" and devatā, "godhead, divinity, tutelary deity" or deva, "deity"), is a term used in Hinduism denoting a worshipper's favourite deity.
+Ishtadeva or ishtadevata (Sanskrit: इष्ट देव(ता), iṣṭa-deva(tā), literally "cherished divinity" from iṣṭa, "personal, liked, cherished, preferred" and devatā, "godhead, divinity, tutelary deity" or deva, "deity"), is a term used in Hinduism denoting a worshipper's favourite deity.

 It is especially significant to both the Smarta and Bhakti schools, wherein practitioners choose to worship the form of God that inspires them.
 Within Smartism, one of five chief deities is selected.
 Even in denominations that focus on a singular concept of God, such as Vaishnavism, the ishta-deva concept exists.
 For example, in Vaishnavism, special focus is given to a particular form of Vishnu or one of his avataras (i.e. Krishna or Rama).
 Similarly within Shaktism, focus is given to a particular form of the Goddess such as Parvati or Lakshmi.
 The Swaminarayan sect of Vaishnavism has a similar concept, but notably holds that Vishnu and Shiva are different aspects of the same God.